YisusQc/YisusQc/README.md

 **`YisusQc [Computer Science Student]`**

-I am a Computer Science student passionate about programming.
+I'm a Computer Science student passionate about programming.
 I enjoy teaching what I know and learning from others.
 I like designing innovative solutions as part of a team while also developing my own projects to reinforce what I’ve learned, analyzing the evolution of technologies over time, and exploring how to apply them efficiently.

 ---